jpdoyle/scromble/README.md

 `b"sCrOmBlEnCrYpToR"`.
 Its key is generated from the first 32 bytes of the XChaCha20 keystream.

+Currently, this also includes a hack:

+If the keystream extends to `chacha20::MAX_BLOCKS/2` (ie, `2^31`, about 128gb), it generates a key and a nonce from the keystream, and uses those to reinitialize XChaCha20.
+This can happen an unlimited number of times.

 What do encrypted files look like?
 ==================================